From advice and knowledge to humor and hijinx, here’s a breakdown of the best dad websites for every different type of father.

 Websites For Dads That Aren’t About Fatherhood

-With a half-practical, half-aspirational approach to content, The Daily Want provides their readers information through a unique blend of daily deals and new releases of all the gear and gadgets guys really want.
+TDW provides is a unique blend of daily deals and new releases of the gear and gadgets dads really want.

 WHAT DADS SHOULD READ FIRST: How To Cook A Perfect Steak At Home Regardless Of Price And Cut